-A further deterioration in the creditworthiness of IFFIm's donors could lead to a downgrade of IFFIm's rating, particularly of the UK or France, IFFIm's largest donors.
-A weakening of risk management practices, or a significant increase in leverage would also be credit negative events that could put pressure on the rating.
+A further deterioration in the creditworthiness of IFFIm's donors, particularly the UK or France, IFFIm's largest donors, could lead to a downgrade of its rating.
+A weakening of risk management practices or a significant increase in leverage would also strain the rating.